What is synthetic monitoring?

 Synthetic monitoring main challenges

 Synthetic monitoring is not without its challenges.
 For instance, many of the difficulties in setting up a synthetic monitoring system lie in preparing the right synthetic tests.
+This becomes even more complex when trying to achieve true end-to-end monitoring across a mix of cloud and on-premises assets.
 For instance, in many infrastructures nowadays, a mix of cloud and on-premises assets are used.
 The larger the distributed environment is, the more challenging it is for DevOps or engineering teams to simulate every possible scenario.

 Errors can be missed if a certain location or situation is not predicted and tested accordingly.
 Without previously knowing with accuracy the path users take on your web app, for example, synthetic testing becomes a guessing game.
 Some work should be done before starting to implement synthetic monitoring software.